cwinfosec/chat-ng/README.md

 # COST WARNING!

 Running this script will incur usage costs through OpenAI's API service.
 This script does not run for free.
+Usage costs are displayed after every prompt.

 # Example